Programs & Events

 A Holiday Party for teens where they can embrace their independence in a teen environment.
 Teens exchange gifts and play games the teens choose.
 Food and drinks are provided along with additional activities.

 This week long day camp will be held at Gateway High School in Aurora.
 It is collaboratively sponsored by the Colorado Sports for Physically Challenged and Spina Bifida Association of Colorado.
-This is the 33rd year of this camp.
+This is the 35th year of this camp.
 Over 120 individuals participate, ages preschool-21.
 For more information, please click here or email email@example.com

 Water Sports Day: July